thephpleague/uri-src/docs/components/7.0/hierarchical-path.md

 ### Replace and Remove segments

-To replace of remove segment you must specify the offset on which to act upon.
+To replace of remove segments, you must specify the offset on which to act upon.

 To replace a segment use the `HierarchicalPath::withSegment` and provide the offset of the segment to remove and the value used to replace it.
 Similarly, to remove segments from the current object and returns a new instance